anthraxx/cowfortune/README.md

 -------------

 ### Cows
-All available cows will be read from either `COWPATH` or `/usr/share/cowsay/cows`.
+All available cows will be read from either `COWPATH` or `cowsay -l`.

 ##### global configuration: